transdigiware/blockchain/ibp-console-ha.md

-Then you can use this topic for details on blockchain-specific HA guidance along with the recommendations from the platform-specific topic above.
+Then, you can use this topic for details on blockchain-specific HA guidance along with the recommendations from the platform-specific topic above.

 ## Overview of potential points of failure in {{site.data.keyword.blockchainfull_notm}} Platform
 {: #ibp-console-ha-points-of-failure-overview}